ModUDuke/courses-conclusion-and-review/chapter6.md

 ---

-## Why use a lagged dependent variable?
+## Why Should We Use a Lagged Dependent Variable?

 ```yaml
 type: PureMultipleChoiceExercise